Search RHCG Website

 • Vitamin K is required for the production of essential clotting factors in the liver.
 Haemorrhagic disease of the newborn (HDN) is caused by a deficiency of vitamin K. HDN may cause severe bleeding which may be fatal or cause severe brain damage.
 Bleeding can occur without warning.

-• Vitamin K 1mg (or 0.5mg for premature babies) intramuscularly gives universal protection against HDN 1.
+• Vitamin K 1mg (or a lower dose for premature babies) intramuscularly gives universal protection against HDN 1.

 • Whilst some studies in the early 1990's suggested a link between IM vitamin K and childhood cancers, subsequent research has not confirmed these findings.
 Such a link is therefore deemed to be unproven and unlikely 2.
 Therefore, the possibility of a link between IM vitamin K and childhood cancer should not be raised with parents when seeking consent for the administration of Vitamin K.